top of page

 Previously, Jerusha ordered and stored all of the medical supplies at her house and brought them back/forth to the Home when she visited.
 Thanks to your contributions, we were finally able to design, build and designate a specific room for her that holds a desk, examination table/chair, and locked storage for all medical supplies and medication.
 This has created the privacy and proximity necessary for medical examinations to keep all of the children up-to-date on all medical requirements, stay ahead of the curve on any health issues that arise, and make it easier to maintain the general health and safety of the orphanage.
 This has become a special place where the kids can come when they are hurt or sick, and they are able to receive the immediate attention and loving care that they deserve.
 It's here that Jerusha wraps all of our "arms" around them.

-Medical Visits for 2016-2027
+Consistent Medical Visits

 One of the things we realized early on in our trip was that we needed to find a way to get medical treatment on a consistent basis to these kids, and the healthcare itself needed to be improved.
 There was a very serious outbreak of scabies, ringworm & skin fungus among the kids that required immediate attention, and we knew our 12 days there wasn't going to be enough.
 They needed consistent follow-up & ongoing care, especially for the more urgent and serious medical cases.